-My massage technique draws from a blend of Swedish, Deep Tissue and Thai Massage, along with Japanese Shiatsu.
+My massage technique draws from a blend of Chinese Tui Na, Zhi Ha, Japanese Shiatsu, Thai, Swedish, and Deep Tissue.
 Together, they enhance and compliment the Chinese Medicinal approaches absorbed from my family in Sichuan Province, China.
 At an early age I learned acupressure and Tuina (Chinese Massage) from my grandmother.
 Later, at age eighteen, I attended the Yue Qing Zhou Massage Therapy Center, in Chong Zhou, Sichuan Province, China and received a Certification in Chinese Massage & Acupressure.
 I then worked as a massage therapist in China in my family's Traditional Chinese Medicine clinic.

 Coming to America in 2006, I continued my training at massage schools in both California and Florida, obtaining by National Board Certification in Massage & Bodywork from the NCBTMB in 2009.

-During my three years of practicing massage therapy in the Grand Traverse area, I have helped many clients alleviate pain and increase flexibility and circulation without resorting to surgery or drugs.
+Since opening my office in 2007 for Traditional Chinese Massage therapy in the Grand Traverse area, I have helped thousands of clients alleviate pain and increase flexibility and circulation without resorting to surgery or drugs.
 My loyal clientele appreciate this reasonably priced and simpler approach to well-being.
 Many clients who have endured chronic pain for years finally found relief.

 WATCH YOUTUBE VIDEO ON TUINA - CLICK HERE!!!!!